Doubts over China tennis star's email raise safety concerns

 So far, those calls have been met by silence.

-Chinese officials have said nothing publicly since the accusation about two weeks ago by Grand Slam doubles champion Peng Shuai that she was sexually assaulted.
+Chinese officials have said nothing publicly since the accusation about two weeks ago by Grand Slam doubles champion Peng Shuai that she was sexually assaulted by Zhang Gaoli.
 The first #MeToo case to reach the political realm in China has not been reported by the domestic media and online discussion of it has been highly censored.

 Steve Simon, the chairman and CEO of the Women’s Tennis Association, questioned the authenticity of what Chinese state media said was an email intended for him in which Peng says she is safe and that the assault allegation is untrue.
 It was posted Thursday by CGTN, the international arm of Chinese state broadcaster CCTV.